mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 # Episode Liran Haimovitch

+**Michaela:** Hello and welcome to the software engineering unlocked podcast.
+I'm your host dr. Michaela and today I have a special episode for you.
+Two weeks ago I talked with Liran haimovitch,the CTO of Rookout - an effortless debugging tool.
+Our conversation was so much fun and somebody on Twitter asked me if I could make it an episode on, and i thought, that's a brilliant idea.
+So, today I'm sharing my talk with Liran on the challenges and strategies for getting to high-quality software.
+Enjoy.

 **maror:**[00:00:00] Um, hi everyone.
 And welcome to our webinar today on the secret to high quality code.
 We're really excited to have you all here with us.